128keaton/SiriServer/README.md

 	M2Crypto

-You can install both via `easy_install`, easy_install is available at [http://pypi.python.org/pypi/setuptools](http://pypi.python.org/pypi/setuptools), on Linux you can also get it via your packet manager:
+You can install both via `easy_install`,
+If you install the latest Python from their website [http://www.python.org] you will get easy install. easy_install is available at [http://pypi.python.org/pypi/setuptools](http://pypi.python.org/pypi/setuptools), on Linux you can also get it via your packet manager: